 It’s time to ditch the old idea that seniors can’t handle technology.
 These days, over 70% of adults 50 and older are active on social media, comfortably using their smartphones, tablets, and computers for everything from online shopping to sharing their own thoughts and creations.

-This is great news for businesses!
+This is good news for businesses.
 Older adults often have more money to spend and tend to stick with brands they like, making them a valuable market that many companies miss out on.

 By creating digital marketing that speaks directly to this group, you can hit a profitable market that’s often overlooked, benefiting both sides.